-The chemical formula of Blue sapphire is aluminium oxide (Al 2 O3).
+The chemical formula of Blue sapphire is aluminum oxide (Al 2 O3).
 The specific gravity ranges between 3.99 and 4.00 and the refractive index range is between 1.760-1.768 and 1.770-1.779.
 The hardness on the Mohs scale is 9.
 It is the next hardest mineral, diamond being the hardest.

 Blue Sapphire (Neelam) Chemical composition